-The RSA proposal is more generous in its benefits per dollar of contribution than IRAs; not only are the returns not taxed, but there is a subsidy; that is, the after tax return to a dollar contribution is greater than the pretax return.
-The RSA plan is estimated to cost about \$54 billion over 10 years (considerably less than the original USA plan, which cost about \$500 billion over 15 years).
+The RSA proposal was more generous in its benefits per dollar of contribution than IRAs; not only would the returns not be taxed, but there is a subsidy; that is, the after tax return to a dollar contribution is greater than the pretax return.
+The RSA plan was estimated to cost about \$54 billion over 10 years (considerably less than the original USA plan, which cost about \$500 billion over 15 years).
 However, it is difficult to compare the long run costs of the two proposals, not only because of the differences in phase-out, but also because the RSA plan is like a front-loaded IRA so that current costs are similar to long run costs, whereas expansion of IRAs, to the extent accruing to back-loaded IRAs, will involve smaller short-run and intermediate-run costs than long-run costs.

-Secondly, the RSA proposal is targeted to lower and moderate income individuals, while the IRA expansions will tend to benefit high income individuals.
-An increase in the income limit for IRAs will benefit the very small fraction of the population that has income in excess of the current Roth IRA earnings limits (less than 5% of tax returns).
-Increases in dollar limits on contributions will also benefit higher individuals who are more likely to have IRAs, who are more likely to have IRAs at maximum levels, who are likely to increase contributions the most, and who have higher marginal tax rates that make tax forgiveness more valuable.
-Lower income individuals without tax liability can benefit from the RSA, but not from the IRA.
+Secondly, the RSA proposal was targeted to lower and moderate income individuals, while the IRA expansions would tend to benefit high income individuals.
+An increase in the income limit for IRAs would benefit the very small fraction of the population that has income in excess of the current Roth IRA earnings limits (less than 5% of tax returns).
+Increases in dollar limits on contributions will also benefit higher individuals who are more likely to have IRAs, who are more likely to have IRAs at maximum levels, who are likely to increase contributions the most, and who